-\Something akin to the occupationally-orientated Bernsteinian 'region' (Hordern 2016).
+^{}Something akin to the occupationally-orientated Bernsteinian 'region' (Hordern 201618).

-\\ For example, through a 'criterial practice' (Addis and Winch 2018)
+^{} For example, through a 'criterial practice' (Addis and Winch 201819)

-7. The Importance of Professional Judgement
+The Importance of Professional Judgement

-Dr Geoff Hinchliffe

-Honorary Lecturer in Education, University of East Anglia
+Dr Geoff Hinchliffe, Honorary Lecturer in Education, University of East Anglia action.

-I wish to explain the importance of judgement in professional action.
 One of the key elements that identifies any profession (be this teaching, soldiery, construction, vehicle maintenance or surgery) is that the role involves 'professional judgement'.
 This is what marks off the professional from the 'operative', who performs tasks as instructed, usually on a repetitive basis.
 It might be said that even an operative has to exercise judgement as well; but whilst one can certainly concede this, judgement is not a central role in this case.
 The ability to exercise judgement is, from the professional's standpoint, a recognition of his or her autonomy and responsibility.
 From the standpoint of the organisation, judgement is needed because it is efficient: individual decisions and actions need to be made on a regular basis just because it is a better way of solving problems and achieving goals and results.
 Naturally, the professional is also expected to be able to judge (e.g. when colleagues and stakeholders need to be brought in).